Continue reading about this loan

 Pay a little and save

-While your total loan cost will typically be less than with our deferred repayment option, unpaid interest will be added to your principal amount at the end of your grace period.
+Your total loan cost will likely be higher than with the interest repayment option because the interest rate is higher and unpaid interest is added to the principal amount at the end of the grace period.

 Pay interest and save even more

-Your undergraduate student loan payments will likely be larger while you're in school and in grace, but your total loan cost will likely be lower than with the other repayment options.
+Your loan payments will likely be larger while you’re in school and in grace than with our fixed repayment option.

 Provide some basic info

 Give some details about yourself and your school.
-Consider adding a cosigner: Students are nearly 4X more likely to be approved with a cosigner.
-Nearly 88% of new undergraduate borrowers have one, and it may help you get a better rate.
+Consider adding a cosigner: Students are 2X more likely to be approved when a parent, relative, or other creditworthy individual cosigns for your student loan.

-After you’re approved, pick the repayment option and interest rate type that suits your budget and timeframe.
+After you’re approved, pick the interest rate and repayment option that suits your budget.

 Accept your loan